 • Browned Butter, Parmesan, and Almond Green Beans

-Old Spaghetti Factory Broccoli Recipe is a real crowd pleaser… your kids will even want to eat their vegetables when you serve this recipe!
+Old Spaghetti Factory Broccoli Recipe is a real crowd pleaser… your kids will even want to eat their veggies!

 Love Always,